The TAs will be posting hours in which they will be available on the Microsoft Team for the class.

 - After your question is answered, your TA will put a smiley face next to the “I have a coding question…” message in general chat.
 Please note, the answer to your question could be to try a few things, and then come back.
 They may still put a smiley face for tracking purposes, and if they direct you to message them directly after that, it is fine.

-- After your question is answered, we ask that you wait a bit before posting “I have a coding question”, and if you immediately continue to do that - they may move you to the bottom of the ‘queue’ in order to help other students.
+- After your question is answered, we ask that you wait a bit before posting “I have a coding question” again, and if you immediately continue to do that - they may move you to the bottom of the ‘queue’ in order to help other students.

 - During non-standard lab times, feel free to send a direct message.
 TAs will answer during their office hours.
 TAs are tagged with the TA tag.